 - Fathers need not necessarily have to be alive when the 2005 amendment act was passed.

-So, the latest position is that the amendment would have retrospective effective in conferring coparcenary rights on the daughter who was alive at the amendment, even if they were born prior to it.
+So, the latest position is that the amendment would have a retrospective effect in conferring coparcenary rights on the daughter who was alive at the amendment, even if they were born prior to it.

 A lot of interpretation has been made on the applicability of section 6 of the Hindu Succession Act 1956, as amended by the 2005 act which led to contradictory results.
 But all the contradictory judgments as discussed above are now set aside by the Supreme court presided by the 3-judge bench which held that the amended 2005 act has a retrospective effect.